 Improvement in the strength of the three Cardinal Principles within the chapter.

-Increased participation in Section 4 and interchapter events.
+Increased participation in Section 4 and inter-chapter events.

 Increase in recruitment/retention which results in a larger/stronger membership.

 Ernie Manfredini Chapter Resilience Award

 Ernie Manfredini is a Gamma Beta alumnus who persevered to revive a nearly-inactive Gamma Beta in the late 1990s.
 Beginning in 1997, the chapter's membership had dwindled due to its members graduating and no new members joining to replace them.
 Only Dwayne Hearn and Ernie Manfredini remained, but they kept the chapter active and recruited six members in Fall 2000, marking a revival of Gamma Beta's membership.